 CCSDS Standardization Committee

-Founded in 1982 by the major space agencies of the world, the CCSDS (Consultative Committe for Space Data Systens) is a multi-national forum for the development of communications and data systems standards for spaceflight.
+Founded in 1982 by the major space agencies of the world, the CCSDS (Consultative Committee for Space Data Systems) is a multi-national forum for the development of communications and data systems standards for spaceflight.
 Today, leading space communications experts from 26 nations collaborate in developing the most well-engineered space communications and data handling standards in the world.
 The goal?
 To enhance governmental and commercial interoperability and cross-support, while also reducing risk, development time and project costs.
 More than 460 space missions have chosen to fly with CCSDS-developed standards, and this number continues to grow.

 Multispectral Hyperspectral Data Compression Working Group (SLS-MHDC)